filviu/custom_fortunes/README.md

 Databases
 =========

-ncis.dat - mainly Gibbs rules but other quotes and funny lines as well
+ncis - mainly Gibbs rules but other quotes and funny lines as well simpsons - bart's blackboard